Email List Building: 8 Best List Building Strategies for 2023

 Want to take your list building strategy to the next level?
 Read Yieldify’s 8 tips based on creating thousands of lead capture campaigns for our clients.

 The term list building refers to the process of collecting email addresses from visitors or users of a website.
-This is done in order to grow the subscriber database and empower future business communications with prospective or existing clients.
+This is done via lead capture software in order to grow the subscriber database and empower future business communications with prospective or existing clients.

 For marketers, email list building is an essential strategy.
 Statistics show that 59% of consumers state marketing emails either positively or negatively influence their purchasing decisions.
 80% of business professionals attest to email marketing increasing customer retention.